kannbaba/Getting-and-Clearing-Data-Course-Project/CodeBook.md

         and exctract the data from the single table according to the index

      3. Uses descriptive activity names to name to replace the data activities in the single table

+     4. Labels the data set appropriately with descriptive variable names.

      4. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.